Steam Baths

-Steam baths, and in particular Thermariums, pair well with saunas as part of a home or commercial thermal suite.
+Steam baths, and in particular Thermariums, pair well with saunas as part of a residential or commercial thermal suite.
 When we visit various therme we will almost always include, among numerous sauna rounds, one or more rounds in a steam bath if available.

 Another good resource is the GWI Hydrothermal Guide.
 It’s aimed at commercial facilities but a home thermal suite is very similar and most of the design guidance applies.